dd9jn/rfc4880bis/crypto-refresh.md

 e.3) MPI of DSA group generator g;

 e.4) MPI of DSA public-key value y (= g**x mod p where x is secret).

+A V5 fingerprint is the 256-bit SHA2-256 hash of the octet 0x9A, followed by the four-octet packet length, followed by the entire Public-Key packet starting with the version field.
+The Key ID is the high-order 64 bits of the fingerprint.
+Here are the fields of the hash material, with the example of a DSA key:

+a.1) 0x9A (1 octet)

+a.2) four-octet scalar octet count of (b)-(f)

+b) version number = 5 (1 octet);

+c) timestamp of key creation (4 octets);

+d) algorithm (1 octet): 17 = DSA (example);

+e) four-octet scalar octet count for the following key material;

+f) algorithm-specific fields.

+Algorithm-Specific Fields for DSA keys (example):

+f.1) MPI of DSA prime p;

+f.2) MPI of DSA group order q (q is a prime divisor of p-1);

+f.3) MPI of DSA group generator g;

+f.4) MPI of DSA public-key value y (= g**x mod p where x is secret).

 Note that it is possible for there to be collisions of Key IDs --- two different keys with the same Key ID.
 Note that there is a much smaller, but still non-zero, probability that two different keys have the same fingerprint.